mirainc/mira-kit/CONTRIBUTING.md

 ##### `raydiant-scripts`

-The development scripts for running the simulator and deploying a Mira apps.
+The development scripts for running the simulator and deploying a Raydiant apps.

 ##### `raydiant-simulator`